 One of our clients came up with the brilliant idea of building a white label software that would help auction houses go digital.
-Simform built a scalable, secure, and cost-effective CI/CD pipeline with Github, Terraform, AWS Lambda, Docker, and Kubernetes.
-However, Jenkins was the rockstar of this pipeline and was used for integration, delivery, and deployment automation.
+Simform built a scalable, secure, and cost-effective CI/CD (Continuous Improvement/Continuous Development) pipeline with Github, Terraform, AWS Lambda, Docker, and Kubernetes.
+However, Jenkins was the rockstar of this pipeline and was used for integration, application delivery, and deployment automation.
 Ultimately, our client achieved 500 weekly commits in less than 2 months.

 Its vibrant, active community offers more than 1800 plugins to let Jenkins integrate with virtually any tool, including every best-of-breed solution used throughout the continuous delivery process.
 For instance, Git, Amazon EC2, Maven 2 project, HTML publisher, etc.

 Pricing: MIT License, free tool; however, users must pay for the hosting server.